-Pamela Haley (Chief Financial Officer)
+Pamela Haley (Former Chief Financial Officer)

 In connection with the appointment of Ms. Haley to the position of Chief Financial Officer in October 2019, Ms. Haley's annual base salary was increased to \$240,000 and her target bonus opportunity was established at 35%.
 In March 2020, her 2019 bonus opportunity was increased to 40% of her annual base salary, prorated for the portion of 2019 during which she served as Chief Financial Officer.
-In February 2020, Ms. Haley was granted an option to purchase 40,000 shares of the common stock of the Company.
+In February 2020, Ms. Haley was granted an option to purchase 1,000 shares of the common stock of the Company.
 Ms. Haley's right to exercise the option vests over 4 years (1/48 per month), subject to her continued service.
-In January 2021, Ms. Haley was granted an option to purchase 85,000 shares of the common stock of the Company.
+In January 2021, Ms. Haley was granted an option to purchase 2,125 shares of the common stock of the Company.
 Ms. Haley's right to exercise the option vests over 4 years (1/48 per month), subject to her continued service.
 In March 2022, Ms. Haley's annual base salary was increased to \$275,000 and her target bonus opportunity was unchanged.
-Ms. Haley is eligible to receive discretionary cash bonuses as determined by the Compensation Committee or the Board of Directors.
+In April 2022, Ms. Haley was granted options to purchase 2,200 shares of common stock of the Company.
+The stock option vests over 4 years, with 25% of the shares subject to the stock options vesting on the first anniversary of the grant date, and an additional 1/36th of the shares vesting each month thereafter, subject to her continued service.
+In August 2022, Ms. Haley was granted options to purchase 575 shares of the common stock of the Company.
+Ms. Haley's right to exercise the option vests over 3 years (1/3 per year), subject to her continued service.
+Ms. Haley resigned as Arcadia's Chief Financial Officer, on January 3, 2022.